globalvillagesoftware/infrastructure/docs/no-batchfile/source/environment.rst

 Python
 ------

-This is the primary programming language used by the *Global Village* for software development.
+This is the primary programming language used by the |br| for software development.
 It can be installed from the `Python`_ downloads site.

 Sphinx
 ------

-This is the tool used for creating documentation in the *Global Village* environment. it is based on Python and can be installed from within PyDev using the following pip command, getting the software from the `Python Package Index`_ site.
+This is the tool used for creating documentation in the |gv|
+environment. it is based on Python and can be installed from within PyDev using the following pip command, getting the software from the `Python Package Index`_ site.